McDonald's expands loyalty program to some New York City customers

-NEW YORK, June 16 (Reuters) - McDonald's Corp (MCD.N) expanded its MyMcDonald's Rewards program to some New York City customers on Wednesday, according to emails received by local users of its app.
+NEW YORK (Reuters) -McDonald’s Corp expanded its MyMcDonald’s Rewards program to some New York City customers on Wednesday, according to emails received by local users of its app.

 The Chicago-based chain started testing the loyalty program, which lets subscribers earn points they can redeem on burgers and fries, late last year in a few markets.